Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 Mission

-Map of Forrest County in Mississippi
+Map- Forrest County is located in southeast Mississippi

 • To bring together people interested in regional history;